 The Provider appoints and designates PatientFi as a limited purpose agent for and attorney-in-fact of the Provider, solely for the purpose of receiving Loan proceeds from third party lenders due to the Provider and then remitting or applying such amounts as agreed or directed by the Provider.
 PatientFi may, in its sole discretion from time to time, advance Loan proceeds due to the Provider from third party lenders before final settlement and collection of such Loan proceeds by PatientFi.
 The Provider agrees that PatientFi, after receiving final settlement and collection of Loan proceeds due to the Provider, may setoff and apply such Loan proceeds, first to pay all amounts due and owing to PatientFi for such advances, before remitting the balance of such Loan proceeds to the Provider.

 The Provider understands and agrees that this Agreement is assignable and delegable by PatientFi, in whole or in part, by operation of law or otherwise, at any time and without prior notice to or express consent from the Provider.
-This Service Agreement may not be assigned or delegated by the Provider without the prior written consent of PatientFi.
-This Service Agreement shall be binding upon and inure to the benefit of PatientFi and the Provider and their respective successors and assigns, to the extent permitted by the Service Agreement.
+This Master Provider Agreement may not be assigned or delegated by the Provider without the prior written consent of PatientFi.
+This Master Provider Agreement shall be binding upon and inure to the benefit of PatientFi and the Provider and their respective successors and assigns, to the extent permitted by the Master Provider Agreement.

-EACH PARTY HEREBY IRREVOCABLY WAIVES ALL RIGHT TO TRIAL BY JURY IN ANY ACTION (WHETHER BASED ON CONTRACT, TORT OR OTHERWISE) ARISING OUT OF OR RELATING TO THIS SERVICE AGREEMENT OR THE ACTIONS OF SUCH PARTY IN THE NEGOTIATION, ADMINISTRATION, PERFORMANCE AND ENFORCEMENT HEREOF.
+EACH PARTY HEREBY IRREVOCABLY WAIVES ALL RIGHT TO TRIAL BY JURY IN ANY ACTION (WHETHER BASED ON CONTRACT, TORT OR OTHERWISE) ARISING OUT OF OR RELATING TO THIS MASTER PROVIDER AGREEMENT OR THE ACTIONS OF SUCH PARTY IN THE NEGOTIATION, ADMINISTRATION, PERFORMANCE AND ENFORCEMENT HEREOF.

 The Provider hereby releases PatientFi and its present and former officers, directors, agents, managers, members, investors, partners, employees, shareholders, fiduciaries, parents, affiliates, subsidiaries, divisions, legal representatives, predecessors, estates, trusts, executors, successors and assigns and all persons (natural, corporate or otherwise) in privity with PatientFi or any of them from all claims, demands and damages (actual and consequential) of every kind and nature, disclosed or undisclosed, known and unknown, suspected and unsuspected, in any way arising out of or in connection with the medical or dental services and goods that are financed by a Loan Agreement or Patient Contract, as applicable.